NielsPilgaard/Pilgaard.Blog/posts/making-a-blog-part1.md

 I decided on using Azure - it feels like the natural choice for dotnet, and I've used it a bit in the past.

-AWS was also on the table, but I prefer to avoid it, due to the labouring practices of other parts of Amazon.

-A static website host didn't feel quite technical enough for what I wanted to do.

 ### Database

 A goal of mine is to serve posts through a database I haven't used in production before.